RadoBuransky/sheetgraph/README.md

 # d3sheet - Visualize Google Spreadsheet as a D3 force graph

-**Teaser:** Without any code, create Google Spreadsheet with two worksheets like this ...
+Without any code, create Google Spreadsheet with two worksheets like this ...

 **Movie**